Emma Finance App – In Brief

 To set up your account on Emma, you first need to download the app on to your smartphone and set up an account.
 Once that is done, you can see the list of supported financial organisations within the app.
 You choose the ones you wish to integrate, give your consent, and then your data will be populated within the app.

-- Connect all of your accounts to Emma
+- Connect your accounts to Emma – banks, credit cards and more

 - Analytics on your spending